EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 <img src="../img/dapr-setup.png" style="zoom: 67%;" />

-For both these tasks you will use the Dapr client for .NET.

 ## Step 1: Use the Dapr state management building block

 1. Open the `src` folder in this repo in VS Code.